 - Edge 105+

-This covers 93%+ of global users as of 2026.
+This covers 93%+ of global users today.
 You can use container queries in production without a polyfill.

 For the remaining users on older browsers, the fallback is simply the default styles you wrote before the @container block — which should be your mobile-first stacked layout.